Jordan Richards (American football): New England Patriots (second stint)

-On October 2, 2019, Richards was re-signed by the New England Patriots.
+On October 2, 2019, Richards was re-signed by the Patriots.
 He was released on October 22.

 Baltimore Ravens

 On October 24, 2019, Richards signed with the Baltimore Ravens.
 In Week 17 against the Pittsburgh Steelers, Richards recovered a punt fumbled by punter Jordan Berry in the end zone for a touchdown during the 28–10 win.

 On February 13, 2020, Richards signed a one-year contract extension with the Ravens.
 He was released from the Ravens on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on September 12 for the team's week 1 game against the Cleveland Browns, and reverted to the practice squad on September 14.
-He was elevated again on September 19 for the week 2 game against the Houston Texans, and reverted to the practice squad again after the game.
+He was elevated to the active roster on September 12 for the team's Week 1 game against the Cleveland Browns, and reverted to the practice squad on September 14.
+He was elevated again on September 19 for the Week 2 game against the Houston Texans, and reverted to the practice squad again after the game.
 He was promoted to the active roster on September 28, 2020.

 On January 30, 2021, Richards signed another one-year contract extension with the Ravens.

 On August 23, 2021, Richards was released by the Ravens and re-signed to the practice squad on September 1, 2021.
 He was released on September 8, 2021.
 On September 28, 2021, Richards was re-signed with to the Ravens practice squad.
 He was released again on October 27, 2021.
 He was re-signed on November 8, 2021.

 NFL career statistics

 Personal life

 Richards is a Folsom High School alumnus along with many other professional sports players.
-His father, Terry, a native of Natick, Massachusetts, played football at Tufts University from 1975-1979 as a defensive lineman.
+His father, Terry, a native of Natick, Massachusetts, played football at Tufts University from 1975–1979 as a defensive lineman.
 Richards majored in public policy at Stanford.